 The first publication, Principles of Practical Psychology is focused upon a “Brief Review of Philosophy, Psychology, and Neuroscience for Self-Inquiry and Self-Regulation”.
-This work is designed to provide individuals with a broad review of these fields in order to serve as a foundation for further study.
-However, this work also addresses personal growth and self-development strategies, which have been discovered through modern neuroscience and brain imaging research.
+This work provides professionals with a broad review of these fields to serve as a foundation for further study.
+The publication also addresses personal growth and self-development strategies, as related to modern neuroscience and brain imaging research.

-Erik Lenderman’s paternal grandfather served as a Chief in the Navy for 20 years, and his great grandfather was in the Army, but even further back, his great-great grandfather worked as a railroad conductor.
-He still has the pocket-watch that his great great grandfather used in order to track time while calling “All Aboard!”
+His paternal grandfather served in the Navy for 20 years, and his great grandfather was in the Army, but even further back, his great-great grandfather worked as a railroad conductor.
+His family still has the pocket-watch that his great great grandfather used in order to track time while calling “All Aboard!”
 Tracing his paternal family further back is a relatively simple task, because Jay Guy, his cousin, has built a “Family Tree” that dates to the 1600s, when the first traces of his earliest ancestors stepped foot into the New World.

 [. . .]